tenancy/docs/docs/tenancy/1.x/hooks-migrations.md

 ```

 #### Configuring Migrations
 Once you've installed the package, you will have to configure how Tenant should be migrated.
-You can this by listening to the `\Tenancy\Hooks\Migration\Events\ConfigureMigrations` event.
+You can do this by listening to the `\Tenancy\Hooks\Migration\Events\ConfigureMigrations` event.
 It will provide you with some simple functionality in order to make your Migrations work like a charm:
 - `path()`, this function allows you to register a path where your migrations are located.
 These migrations will be used once the migrations run.
 - `disable()`, this function allows you to completely disable the migrations.